 I have attended many trade shows, conferences, and events around the world related to IT and Innovation, and of course Apple related.
 I was a member of the Boston Computer Society.
 Through my career I have felt comfortable interacting with international teams both with partners at the enterprise level or the university.

 I have always been very interested in the Software Business as a tool or a way in to unknown worlds.
 As a consequence this has caused through my career a constant job and project switching.
-Some of these positions were: IT Manager for Ovideo Bassat: the company in charge of creating and producing the software used in the production the Opening and Closing Ceremonies of the Barcelona Olympics; Director of IT of a Swiss Fiduciary Bank in Basel; Director of IT of a Transportation Engineering Company in Barcelona (ALG), and more recently Director of Innovation at the Parc Tauli Health Corporation (a public hospital covering a population of 400,000).
+Some of these positions were: IT Manager for Ovideo Bassat: the company in charge of creating the software used in the production of the Opening and Closing Ceremonies of the Barcelona Olympics; Director of IT of a Swiss Fiduciary Bank in Basel; Director of IT of a Transportation Engineering Company in Barcelona (ALG), and more recently Director of Innovation at the Parc Tauli Health Corporation (a public hospital covering a population of 400,000).

 Representing the Catalan Government at an EU event